needle-mirror/com.unity.xr.arkit/Documentation~/arkit-occlusion.md

 - **Environment depth**: distance from the device to any part of the environment in the camera field of view.
 - **Human depth**: distance from the device to any part of a human recognized within the camera field of view.
-- **Human stencil**: value that designates, for each pixel, whether that pixel contains a recognized human.
+- **Human stencil**: value that designates, for each pixel, whether that pixel is part of a recognized human.

 ## Requirements